Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

 #### Frequent User Goals:

 * As a Fequent User, I want to sign up to the Newsletter so I am kept up to date with products, news and promotions/sales direct to my inbox.
-    * The user can join the mailing list either via the email input in the footer on every page on desktop, or the join mailing list call to action button on the Contact page to recieve updates about new and upcoming products direct to their email.
+    * The user can join the mailing list either via the email input in the footer on every page on desktop, or the join mailing list call to action button on the Contact page to recieve updates about new and upcoming products/promotions direct to their email.

 * As a Fequent User, I want to find out if there are any new products for sale.
-    * By using either the call to action button featured on the Home Page or the clearly labelled Shop page in the navigation on every page, user s will be able to find the products currently on offer.
+    * By using either the call to action button featured on the Home Page or the clearly labelled Shop page in the navigation on every page, users will be able to find the products currently on offer.
     * The user can also join the mailing list either via the emial input in the footer on desktop or the join mailing list call to action button on the contact page to recieve updates about new and upcoming products direct to their email.
     * New products and upcoming releases will also be annouced on the brands' social channels and links to them can be found in the footer of every page.